jgranstrom/insure/README.md

 It has exchangeable support for both node.js and the browser with optional AMD support.

+Quack can easily be extended with custom assertion tests which can be used to add as much power as needed for a specific project, and may extend well beyond standard type-checking while still centrally powered by quack.

 Note: This is a work in progress with some key implementations remaining.

 Todo